 On the way to the glacier walk car park

 We walked though the valley, eventually arriving at the edge of the glacier.
-You can’t actually walk on it (without taking an expensive helicopter tour), but just seeing such a force of nature up close like that is more than enough.
+You can’t actually walk on it (without taking a helicopter tour), but just seeing such a force of nature up close like that is more than enough.
 The rain was getting heavier, but occasionally it seemed like it might clear, so we stuck around longer than most in the hopes of getting some miraculous good weather.
 It didn’t happen, so off we went on the long walk back to town.

 Glow worms in Franz Josef